 Annual performance reviews and numerical rating systems are evolving into real-time feedback and “check-in” sessions that are less formal, less threatening and more transparent for employees.

-Global companies are overhauling employee evaluation systems and changing performance measurement to retain top talent and develop future leaders by providing instant, personalized and continuous feedback that caters to a new workforce that craves transparency.
+Global companies are overhauling employee evaluation systems and changing performance measurement to retain top talent and develop future leaders by providing instant, personalized and continuous, effective feedback that caters to a new workforce that craves transparency.

 Real-World Change: Revamping Annual Performance Reviews